YASH-PRAJAPATI-4903/Java-Interview-Questions/Java-Interview-Questions-main/README.md

 }
 ```

-Answer is no. Since we provided a constructor, compiler does not provide a default constructor.
+Answer is yes. this time no default constructor call.

 ### 50. How do you call a Super Class Constructor from a Constructor?